 And but for maybe that carpool incident and another time when my dad pitched in to help, Humble Honda served the family well for quite a few years, even taking many a long trip.
 After all, you know how Hondas are.

-So last year when my gf’s brother in Florida—who is so meticulous I’m envious because I aspire to be as neat and tidy as he is—said he was trading his truck in to get a new one, I was like, “Lemme get my purse, I’ll be right there.”
+So last year when my gf’s brother in Florida—who is so meticulous I’m envious because I aspire to be as neat and tidy as he is—said he was trading his truck in—or selling it—to get a new one, I was like, “Lemme get my purse, I’ll be right there.”

 It didn’t even matter what kind of vehicle it was because I knew it’d be in tip-top shape.